UnitedEffects/ueauth/README.md

         * you probably need to remove the custom format concept... (done)
         * fix auth with new tokens... (done)
         * scope not working... (fixed/done)
             * Document the following: When scope is on client, only those scopes can be requested, even oidc.
-So if you want your client to support an oidc flow and you want to specify only some scopes, you need to include oidc on that client.
+So if you want your client to support an oidc flow and you want to specify only some scopes, you need to include oidc on that client. (done)
+        * Fix UI Endpoints! (done)
+* Upgrade to v7 and fix remaining aux functionality (in-progress)
+    * Finish Remaining Upgrade Questions
         * how should aud/scopes work for client-credentials?
         * Can I request tokens without openid scope???
         * does a regular oidc request provide opaque tokens still or do I need to handle an error?